nczmoo/ld53/readme.md

         "Courier Chaos": A real-time strategy game where players manage a team of couriers, assigning deliveries, optimizing routes, and dealing with unexpected challenges along the way.
         "Delivery Duck": A puzzle game where players control a duck, delivering messages and packages to other ducks while avoiding predators and obstacles.
         Freestyle Rhythm Game - write a freestyle rap and then you basically have to do a rhythm game where each rhythme you have to connect with two buttons on beat. packet delivery

 MAYBE
     You can get to know people before the sermon. when a person has an emotional response, a person seated next to them having a similar response amplifies it.

-    create a second set of green / red for polarity section so players can see where they're at
+    create a second set of green / red for polarity section so players can see where they're at maybe as you're talking positively and negatively about these topics, you inspire your parish to do actual events outside of church.